 Is selling art online profitable?

 Yes, selling art online can be profitable if you’re intentional about your pricing and marketing strategies.
-Understanding your costs, including art materials, ecommerce or marketplace selling fees, marketing costs, and other overhead will help you set retail prices that include a profit margin.
+It’s important to understand your costs, including art materials, ecommerce or marketplace selling fees, marketing costs, and other overhead will help you set retail prices that include a profit margin.
+Once you learn how to sell art online, you can explore the many channels that can help get your art into the hands of fans.
 Selling on marketplaces will help you reach bigger audiences and make more sales, but be wary of fees that can cut into profits.
-Get started with Shopify

 How can I sell my original art online?

-Selling original art online is still possible through your own branded website.
+Learning how to sell art online starts with understanding your brand and the right channels to find your audience.
+Often your own online store will be the best place to start selling original art.
 Price point for original art will be much higher, so it’s important that you build a strong, loyal audience for your work.
-Diversifying your sales channels, like also working with a gallery, will help you broaden your exposure as an artist.
-Get started with Shopify
+Diversifying your sales channels, like also working with an online gallery or a site like Fine Art America to sell paintings online, will help you broaden your exposure as an artist.

 What type of art sells the most?

 This is a tricky question because art is very broad and subjective.
-Selling prints of your work can be very profitable because you can continue to generate income from a single piece.
+When you sell prints of your work, it can be very profitable because you can continue to generate income from a single piece.
 Lower price points (versus original art) mean you likely can sell more volume.
 Curators should follow trends in art and design to help understand what art collectors and potential buyers are buying, then work with artists that have high success potential.
 As a creator, you should lean into the style that you do best and build a following from there.
-Get started with Shopify

 Can you work with galleries to sell your art?

 Yes, you can work with galleries to sell your art.
 Both online and physical galleries are always looking for new talent to represent.
+They can help with online art sales or promote your original artwork in a gallery exhibition.
+Many successful artists benefit from showing their work in this way.
 Reach out with a personalized and professional email with links to your portfolio.
 Each gallery may have different processes for submissions, so do your homework!
-Get started with Shopify